vtkiet2007/HandTalk-AI/README.md

 - Connect to Text-to-Speech for live communication aid

 ---
 ## 🙏 Special Thanks

-Special thanks to **Mr. Phương** for valuable guidance and support.
+- Special thanks to **Mr. Phương** for valuable guidance and support.
+- Many thanks to [MonzerDev/Real-Time-Sign-Language-Recognition](https://github.com/MonzerDev/Real-Time-Sign-Language-Recognition) for inspiring ideas and technical references that helped shape this project.

 ---